-7.4 Medical Charting for Eye Care Services
+7.4 Medical charting for eye care services

-In an effort to ensure quality of services and to combat fraud, waste and abuse, our Health Care Services Department perform audits of medical records used as supporting documentation to substantiate post-payment claims submissions.
-Our PEER Review Sub-Committee has identified over seventeen (17) elements necessary in a comprehensive eye examination and, using a proprietary scoring system; records are evaluated and assigned a point value for each element based on their hierarchy of significance.
-The cumulative total point value is then used to determine the adequacy of the supporting documentation.
-When a comprehensive examination is billed, if any of the critical elements are skipped 10 out 10 times, the audit score automatically defaults to the failing Severity Level score 4.
-These critical elements include: biomicroscopy/slit lamp exam, intraocular pressure, optic nerve head evaluation, and dilated fundus exam.
+Our Health Care Services Department perform audits of medical records used as supporting documentation to substantiate post-payment claims submissions in an effort to ensure quality of services and to combat fraud, waste and abuse,.
+Led by our Chief Eye Care Officer, we have identified over 17 elements necessary in a comprehensive eye examination.
+Records are evaluated and assigned a point value for each element based on their hierarchy of significance using a proprietary scoring system.
+The cumulative total point value is used to determine the adequacy of the supporting documentation.

+When a comprehensive examination is billed, if any of the following critical elements are skipped 10 out 10 times, the audit score automatically defaults to the failing Severity Level score 4.
+These critical elements include:

+- Slit lamp exam,

+- Intraocular pressure

+- Optic nerve head evaluation

+- · External testing and dilated fundus exam